colossus212/tinyPID/README.md

 ![tinyPID scheme][1]

-At minimum the hardware consists of one ATtiny45, a power supply and some wires to connect to the process.
+At minimum the hardware consists of one ATtiny45, a power supply, a pull-down resistor for the ADC input and some wires to connect to the process.
 Communication can be done with an external UART to USB/Serial adapter.

 [1]: https://github.com/modul/tinyPID/raw/master/doc/schema.png